Impure Simplicial Complexes: Complete Axiomatization: Introduction

-The current state of the distributed system is represented by a distinguished facet of the simplicial complex, just as we need a distinguished state in a Kripke model in order to evaluate propositions.
-For example, in the leftmost triangle, as well as in the leftmost state/world, the value of $b$ is $1$ but $a$ is uncertain whether the value of $b$ is $0$ or $1$.
-In other words, $a$ does not \emph{know} whether the value of $b$ is $0$ or $1$.
-In the same triangle, $b$ knows that its value is~$1$ and all three agents know that the value of $c$ is $1$.
+The current state of the distributed system is represented by a distinguished facet of the simplicial complex, just as we need a distinguished {world} in a Kripke model in order to evaluate propositions.
+For example, in the leftmost triangle, as well as in the leftmost {world}, the value of~$b$ is~$1$ but $a$~is uncertain whether the value of~$b$ is~$0$~or~$1$.
+In other words, $a$~does not \emph{know} whether the value of~$b$ is~$0$~or~$1$.
+In the same triangle, $b$~knows that its value is~$1$ and all three agents know that the value of~$c$ is~$1$.

-\paragraph*{Examples of impure complexes and corresponding Kripke models} We continue with several examples of impure complexes, also in relation to pure complexes we have already seen above.
-They are depicted in Fig.~\ref{fig2}.
-See \cite[Sect.~13.5.2]{herlihyetal:2013} for a standard example of an impure simplicial complex from distributed computing.
+\paragraph{Examples of impure complexes and corresponding Kripke models} We continue with several examples of impure complexes, also in relation to pure complexes we have already seen above.
+They are depicted in Figure~\ref{fig2}.
+See~\cite[Section~13.5.2]{herlihyetal:2013} for a standard example of an impure simplicial complex from distributed computing.

-The pure complex on the right encodes that all agents know local states of each other, just as in the same complex on the right of Fig.~\ref{fig}.
+The pure complex on the right encodes that all agents know local states of each other, just as in the same complex on the right of Figure~\ref{fig}.
 It is merely here for comparison.

-The impure complex on the left of Fig.~\ref{fig2} encodes that agent $a$ is uncertain whether agent~$c$ is alive.
-When agent $c$ is dead, in the edge, it does not have a value and propositions like `agent $c$ knows that $p_b$ is true' are undefined.
-When agent $c$ is alive, in the triangle, its local variable~$p_c$ is true.
-We, therefore, say that agent $a$ knows that $p_c$ is true: whenever agent~$c$ is alive and, therefore, local variable $p_c$ is defined (namely, in the triangle) it is true.
+The impure complex on the left of Figure~\ref{fig2} encodes that agent~$a$ is uncertain whether agent~$c$ is alive.
+When agent~$c$ is dead, in the edge, it does not have a value and propositions like `agent~$c$ knows that $p_b$~is true' are undefined.
+When agent~$c$ is alive, in the triangle, its local variable~$p_c$ is true.
+We, therefore, say that agent~$a$ knows that $p_c$~is true: whenever agent~$c$ is alive and, therefore, local variable~$p_c$ is defined (namely, in the triangle) it is true.

-The impure complex in the middle encodes that agent $a$ is uncertain whether $b$ or $c$ has crashed.
-Agent $a$ no longer considers it possible that all processes are alive.
-In this case, agent~$a$ knows that $p_b$, justified by the edge $1_b$---$0_a$ (where $b$ is alive) and agent~$a$ also knows that $p_c$, justified by the edge $0_a$---$1_c$ (where $c$ is alive).
-However, pointedly, agent $a$ does not know that $p_b \wedge p_c$: for that to be true we would need a triangle wherein $a$, $b$, and $c$ are all alive.
+The impure complex in the middle encodes that agent~$a$ is uncertain whether $b$~or~$c$~has crashed.
+Agent~$a$ no longer considers it possible that all processes are alive.
+In this case, agent~$a$ knows that~$p_b$, justified by the edge~$1_b$---$0_a$ (where~$b$~is alive) and agent~$a$ also knows that~$p_c$, justified by the edge~$0_a$---$1_c$ (where~$c$~is alive).
+However, pointedly, agent~$a$ does not know that $p_b \wedge p_c$: for that to be true we would need a triangle wherein $a$, $b$,~and~$c$~are all alive.
 This example demonstrates that $K_a \phi \wedge K_a \psi$ does not imply $K_a (\phi\wedge\psi)$.